andre-low/learn-sveltekit/README.md

 - [YouTube playlist](https://www.youtube.com/playlist?list=PLA9WiRZ-IS_zXZZyW4qfj0akvOAtk6MFS)
 - [GitHub repo (update migrated branch)](https://github.com/JoysOfCode/sveltekit-for-beginners/tree/migration)

 The tutorial was originally written for the pre-release-candidate version of SvelteKit.
 There have since been several [breaking changes](https://github.com/sveltejs/kit/discussions/5748) for the [release candidate](https://svelte.dev/blog/whats-new-in-svelte-october-2022), so I will also be referencing the latest [SvelteKit documentation](https://kit.svelte.dev/docs/introduction) where appropriate.
+The GitHub repo for the tutorial project also has an [updated branch with the relevant changes](https://github.com/JoysOfCode/sveltekit-for-beginners/tree/migration), but the written tutorial has not been updated.

+I will also be using [TailwindCSS](https://tailwindcss.com/docs/guides/sveltekit) for styling and trying to learn that simultaneously.

 # create-svelte